-

 (11) This is the master equation for relations among expansion coefficients.
 For this system to be closed, it is necessary that all coefficients contributing to a given

-$ (n_1,n_2,n_3) $ are incorporated in the above equation.Let's focus on the equation with
+$ (n_1,n_2,n_3) $ are incorporated in the above equation.Let us focus on the equation for

 $ i=11 $ , which arises from the differential equation of$ {\cal{I}}_{11} $ with respect to x.
-In this case, one has$ j \in \{1,8,11\} $ on the right-hand side of Eq.
+In this case, we have$ j \in \{1,8,11\} $ on the right-hand side of Eq.
 (11).
-For the NLP accuracy of the squared amplitude, one requires both$ {\cal{I}}_{11} $ and$ {\cal{I}}_{1} $ to be expanded to order$ x^3 $ , since the minimal power of x in$ {\cal{A}}_1 $ and$ {\cal{A}}_{11} $ is$ -2 $ , which means that we need to consider the equation with$ n_2 = 3 $ .
+Concerning the NLP accuracy of the squared amplitude, we require both$ {\cal{I}}_{11} $ and$ {\cal{I}}_{1} $ to be expanded to order$ x^3 $ , given that the minimal power of x in$ {\cal{A}}_1 $ and$ {\cal{A}}_{11} $ is$ -2 $ , which means that we need to consider the equation for$ n_2 = 3 $ .
 However, the minimal value of l for$ i=11 $ ,$ j=1 $ is$ l=-2 $ .
-Therefore, the coefficient with$ n_2-1-l=4 $ will appear on the right-hand side of the equation.
-For this reason, we need to expand$ {\cal{I}}_{1} $ up to order$ x^4 $ .Considerations similar to the above also applied to the constrains on
+Therefore, the coefficient for$ n_2-1-l=4 $ will appear on the right-hand side of the equation.
+For this reason, we need to expand$ {\cal{I}}_{1} $ up to order$ x^4 $ .Considerations similar to those mentioned above were also applied to the constrains on

 -

 $ \mathrm{Kira} $ .
-We can then construct the system of differential equations of the MCs.
-For that we need to re-express the derivatives of the MCs in terms of the MCs again.
-This step can be accomplished by$ \mathrm{Kira} $ as well.
-For example, we write the differential equation of a MC with respect to y as$ \begin{aligned} \frac{\partial}{\partial y} {\cal{C}}_{i,n_1,n_2,n_3}(y,z) = \sum_{j,k,l} {\cal{B}}^{(y)}_{i,j,k,l}(y,z) \, {\cal{C}}_{j,n_1-k,n_2-l,n_3}(y,z) \,. \end{aligned} $
+We then constructed the system of differential equations of the MCs.
+For that, we had to re-express the derivatives of the MCs in terms of the MCs again.
+This step was accomplished using$ \mathrm{Kira} $ as well.
+For example, we can rewrite the differential equation of a MC with respect to y as$ \begin{aligned} \frac{\partial}{\partial y} {\cal{C}}_{i,n_1,n_2,n_3}(y,z) = \sum_{j,k,l} {\cal{B}}^{(y)}_{i,j,k,l}(y,z) \, {\cal{C}}_{j,n_1-k,n_2-l,n_3}(y,z) \,. \end{aligned} $

-(12) The above equation can be provided to
+(12) This equation was provided to

 $ \mathrm{Kira} $ along with other linear relations.
-One then obtains the left-hand side expressed in terms of MCs.
-Finally, we arrive at the differential equations$ \begin{aligned}[b] \frac{\partial}{\partial y} {\cal{C}}_{I}(y,z) = \sum_{J} {\cal{A}}^{(y)}_{I,J}(y,z) \, {\cal{C}}_{J}(y,z) \,, \\ \frac{\partial}{\partial z} {\cal{C}}_{I}(y,z) = \sum_{J} {\cal{A}}^{(z)}_{I,J}(y,z) \, {\cal{C}}_{J}(y,z) \,, \end{aligned} $
+We obtained the left-hand side expressed in terms of MCs.
+Finally, we obtained the following differential equations:$ \begin{aligned}[b] \frac{\partial}{\partial y} {\cal{C}}_{I}(y,z) = \sum_{J} {\cal{A}}^{(y)}_{I,J}(y,z) \, {\cal{C}}_{J}(y,z) \,, \\ \frac{\partial}{\partial z} {\cal{C}}_{I}(y,z) = \sum_{J} {\cal{A}}^{(z)}_{I,J}(y,z) \, {\cal{C}}_{J}(y,z) \,, \end{aligned} $

 (13) where